 After the Business Combination, we anticipate that we will have approximately \$60.0 million in cash and cash equivalents, although this number could vary depending on numerous factors such as unanticipated expenses or redemptions associated with the Business Combination.
 We intend to use the net proceeds from this Business Combination, together with our existing cash and cash equivalents, to advance and expand our preclinical and clinical programs, including to fund additional monotherapy and combination clinical studies for our product candidates, and for working capital and other general corporate purposes.
 Based on current business plans, we believe that the net proceeds from this Business Combination, together with our existing cash and cash equivalents, will be sufficient to fund our operating expenses and capital expenditure requirements through 2022.
-Our estimate as to how long we expect the net proceeds from this Business Combination, together with our existing cash and cash equivalents, to be able to continue to fund our operating expenses and capital expenditure requirements is based on assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+Our estimate as to how long we expect the net proceeds from this Business Combination, together with our existing cash and cash equivalents, to be able to continue to fund our operating expenses and capital expenditure requirements, to be able to continue to fund our operating expenses sooner than we currently expect.
 Changing circumstances, some of which may be beyond our control, could result in few cash and cash equivalents available to us or cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.